Gig worker: United Kingdom

-In some jurisdictions, legal rulings have classified full-time freelancers working for a single main employer of the gig economy as workers and awarded them regular worker rights and protection.
-An example is the October 2016 ruling against Uber in the case of Uber BV v Aslam, which supported the claim of two Uber drivers to be classified as workers and to receive the related worker rights and benefits.
+In some jurisdictions, legal rulings have classified full-time freelancers in the gig economy who work for a single main employer as workers and awarded them the rights and protections of regular workers.
+An example is the October 2016 ruling against Uber in Uber BV v Aslam, which supported the claim of two Uber drivers that they should be classified as workers and receive the associated worker rights and benefits.

-In 2019, the UK Supreme Court provided guidance on the correct way to categorize "gig economy" workers.
-The London-based company Pimlico Plumbers lost an appeal against the argument that one of its plumbers was a "worker", i.e. not an employee, but enjoying some "employment" rights such as holiday pay and sickness pay.
+In 2019, the UK Supreme Court provided guidance on how to categorize "gig economy" workers.
+The London-based company Pimlico Plumbers lost an appeal against the argument that one of its plumbers was a "worker", i.e., not an employee, but enjoying some "employment" rights such as holiday pay and sickness pay.
 The Employment Appeals Tribunal ruled that Hermes' couriers are "workers" with certain statutory benefits including minimum wage, rest periods and holiday pay.
 In 2018, Uber lost a court case which claimed drivers are workers and therefore entitled to workers' rights, including the national minimum wage and paid holiday.
 Another UK company involved in "worker status" legal cases is CitySprint.
 On 19 February 2021, the Supreme Court ruled in favour of 25 Uber drivers having "worker status"; the publication Personnel Today suggests that this case establishes "once and for all that in the UK the self-employed app-based driver model is no longer viable".

 Many "gig economy workers" have not been able to receive COVID-19 pandemic support funding.

 Latin America and Caribbean

 Brazil

-The precarity of work, with the growth of digital applications for the delivery of goods and services, a phenomenon popularly known as uberization, despite being occurring in several countries around the world, has gained strength in Brazil, a country affected by deindustrialization and dependence on the service sector.
+The precarity of work, with the growth of digital applications for the delivery of goods and services, a phenomenon popularly known as uberization, despite occurring in several countries around the world, has gained strength in Brazil, a country affected by deindustrialization and dependence on the service sector.

-Despite promises from Brazilian government authorities to create new laws to regulate the activity, the absence of a specific regulation covering this new form of relationship between Brazilian companies and gig workers has increased legal uncertainty and been a source of social conflicts.
+Despite promises from Brazilian government authorities to enact new laws to regulate the activity, the absence of specific regulations governing this new form of relationship between Brazilian companies and gig workers has increased legal uncertainty and has been a source of social conflict.

 In 2020, there was a national strike bringing together delivery workers coordinated by a set of social movements, such as the Entregadores Antifascistas, a collective organisation of gig workers, which mobilized a set of actions and drew the attention of Brazilian society to the problem.

-According to IPEA, a government-led research agency, it was estimated that in October 2021, gig workers numbered 1.4 million people in Brazil.
+According to the IPEA, a government-led research agency, it was estimated that in October 2021, there were 1.4 million gig workers in Brazil.